theantichomsky/sample-alg-electoral-map/README.md

 --Personal Note-- This is a repository for a script that runs a sample algorithm that districts for a nondescript 269-seat parliament in a fictional country that is roughly the shape of the general Northern California area.

 Let me say: I am by no means a seasoned developer.
 This is not very useful, nor did I make it with much reservations.
-I really should make it clear that I'm not trying to reflect any genuine political convictions with this project.
+It is as long as it is because I kept adding more and more stupid things afterwards and only went back to debug when the script literally wouldn't run.
+I really also should make it clear that I'm not trying to reflect any genuine political convictions with this project.
 I find the electoral process to be one of the most magnificent, radical, terrifying, truely-byzantine political formula for a mode of government.
 Having made physical maps myself for a long time, I started to play around with some packages while I was going over the most recent census data for my home state of California.
 I encountered a lot of problems and learned a lot from debugging, and while this is the less-than-satisfying product of my